michellevit/Amazon-Inventory-Checker-App/README.md

             - remove 1 unit from order_value[order_number] dict
             - if value of items_to_cancel[model_number] is 0 then remove entry from dict
 - Second pass:
+  - loop both sheets (new sheets): us sheet + ca sheet:
     - If still items in the items_to_cancel dict
     - remove entries in order_value_dict with value of zero
     - organize order_value_dict form lowest value to highest value
     - for order in order_value_dict:
       - for each line in sheet, if it matches the order number:
         - check if the model_number is in the units_to_cancel dict:
           - yes:
             - create var: model_number
             - create var: order_number
             - create var: quantity_confirmed (col L)
             - create var one_unit_cost (col I)
             - create var: min_order_value for that currency
             - create var order_value[model_number]
             - while quantity_confirmed > 0 and items_to_cancel[model_number] > 0:
               - remove 1 unit from 'Quantity Confirmed' col
               - remove 1 unit from quantity_confirmed var
               - remove 1 unit from items_to_cancel[model_number] dict
               - remove 1 unit from order_value[order_number] dict
               - if value of items_to_cancel[model_number] is 0 then remove entry from dict
 - Third pass:
+  - loop both sheets (new sheets): us sheet + ca sheet:
-  - Tabulate new order_value_dict based on new order values (after second pass)
+    - Tabulate new order_value_dict based on new order values
-  - Tabulate a new order_to_cancel array (based on currency (col AF) and min_order_value)
+    - Tabulate a new order_to_cancel array (based on currency (col AF) min_order_value)
     - For each line item:
       - if order_number in orders_to_cancel array:
         - yes:
           - set 'Quantity Confirmed' col quantity to 0
           - change 'Availability Status' col value to 'CA - Cancelled: Not yet available'
+  - Fourth pass:
+  - convert temp sheet(s) to .xls format
+  - rename file "Completed Inventory Sheet For Amazon Submission - [currency]"
+  - create new message for user "Inventory reports are complete - please submit the report(s) *list report(s)* to Amazon Vendor Central
+  - Replace 'Inventory Frame':
+    - Columns: Model Number and Quantity Confirmed
+    - remove form entry fields
+    - remove submit button
+    - modify copy message to: 'Amazon US/CA Confirmed Items'

 ## Credits<a name="credits"></a>
 Michelle Flandin